Healthy campus initiative

 Dates: TBC

-The counselling team will be running weekly drop-in sessions every Thursday from 2nd February 2023.
+The counselling team will be running weekly drop-in sessions every Thursday from 2 February to 27 July 2023.

 Each week a space to just be you.
 No need to book, just drop in when you wish.